 At the end of the program, you will have acquired the knowledge and skills to work with and advocate effectively for various underserved populations in Canada and abroad.

 A career in Global Health requires flexibility and creativity.
 This program prepares you for a career in this field by combining training in clinical domains, along with an introduction to systemic issues and global health partnerships.

-The resident will take an active role in designing their program in consultation with the Program Director.
-There are opportunities for longitudinal experiences through research, clinical, public health and mentorship, as well as participating in block style rotations.
-Residents may also choose to include certified or structured courses in their program.
-A practicum, either overseas or with a vulnerable population within Canada, will allow residents to consolidate clinical skills while aiding in understanding project design and program implementation.
-A scholarly project will also be completed.
+The resident will take an active role in designing their program in consultation with the Program Director, as there is no present schedule for the year.
+There are opportunities for longitudinal experiences through research, clinical, public health and mentorship, as well as participating in block-style rotations.
+Residents may also choose to include certified or structured courses as a portion of their program (up to a maximum of one block equivalent), though clinical exposure and experience remain the foundation of the year.
+Elective rotations, either overseas or with a vulnerable population within Canada, will allow residents to consolidate clinical skills while aiding in understanding issues related to the provision of health in remote and/or under-resourced settings and are highly encouraged.
+A scholarly project will also be completed and will be discussed with the Program Director leading up to the start of the year.
 Finally, you will maintain a connection to Family Medicine through a clinical half-day back.